 Your GP may recommend specialist wound care and compression therapy to help with healing.
 Treatment will usually be done by a district nurse who is specifically trained to manage leg ulcers.

-Compression therapy applies pressure to your affected leg, to help with circulation and to support the veins in your leg to help return blood to your heart.
-It can help to reduce swelling and encourages oxygen and nutrients, critical for healing, to the wound.
+Compression therapy applies pressure to your affected leg, which reduces the amount of blood pooling in the veins and helps to redirect the blood flow to your heart.
+It can help to reduce swelling and encourages delivery of oxygen and nutrients, critical for healing, to the wound.

 Once treatment has started, venous leg ulcers can still take a few months to heal.
 You’re more at risk of developing another one if you don’t treat the underlying cause of the ulcer.
 Although some venous ulcers are unavoidable, there are a few things you can do to minimise your chance of developing one: